xiaoqie007/regular-investing-in-box/docs/en/README.md

 This was the logical reasoning behind this feeling:

->We've seen the incredible changes brought about by the Internet allowing information to flow rapidly with basically zero cost, so what kind of incredible changes would be brought about if assets could also flow rapidly with basically zero cost?
+>We've seen the incredible changes brought about by the Internet allowing information to flow rapidly/ˈrapid/ with basically zero cost, so what kind of incredible changes would be brought about if assets could also flow rapidly with basically zero cost?
 >
->After ten years, the Internet is still bringing about massive change.
-Even if it isn't exactly what we initially imagined, it's still amazing.
+>After ten years, the Internet is still bringing about massive/ˈmasiv/ change.
+Even if it isn't exactly what we initially/iˈniSHəlē/ imagined, it's still amazing.
 In the same way, ten years from now the financial internet is extremely likely to have brought about incredible change, even if we can't know exactly what those changes will be...

-So for me at the time, blockchain was the future, blockchain was a trend, and blockchain would likely be the fastest growing industry.
-Looking back from eight years later, it has become the fastest growing industry, and my investment has grown at a scale not even imaginable at the time.
+So for me at the time, blockchain was the future, blockchain was a trend/trend/, and blockchain would likely be the fastest growing industry.
+Looking back from eight years later, it has become the fastest growing industry, and my investment has grown at a scale/skāl/ not even imaginable at the time.

 You see?
 "Choosing the fastest growing sector" is the most simple, direct, brutal and effective method.
 It's also the most direct conclusion that can be derived from macro observation.
 For those who can't think based on the long term, this statement isn't understandable as an effective piece of advice.
-To them, it seems stupid, and you can imagine them yelling out, "Who doesn't know this!?"
+To them, it seems stupid, and you can imagine/iˈmajən/ them yelling out, "Who doesn't know this!?"
 Yes, everyone knows this, but not everyone thinks based on the long term, so they are not used to macro observation, and so of course they can't understand the power of long-term macro observation.

 Can we take it further, and ask ourselves, "Can I choose the fastest growing company in this fastest growing sector?"
 I don't think it's worth it, because doing so is essentially returning to the most dangerous situation, and becoming more vulnerable to regression to the mean.
 The core skill of macro observation is very simple: don't go to extremes.
 The reason is that we hate risk, and we hate systematic risk even more.
 The core strategy is always "a part of a part":